-All you really need to bond with Baby is, well, you and him, but there are a few things you can do to set the scene, so that you know you’re making it a little easier for the two of you to get acquainted.
+All you really need to bond with Baby is, well, you and them, but there are a few things you can do to set the scene, so that you know you’re making it a little easier for the two of you to get acquainted.

 - Take some time: Especially in couples where one partner has just given birth, it’s more likely for one parent to take more time off for parental leave, since someone who has just given birth needs time to recover from labor and delivery, as well as time to adjust to caring for a newborn.
-In the earliest days of Baby’s life, though, being a hands-on part of his feeding, sleeping, and bathing routines as much as possible is one of the biggest ways to bond with him.
-So if it’s possible for both parents to take some time off or to both go back to work part-time, this can allow for primary caregiving to be shared as much as possible in the earliest parts of Baby’s life, which can help to prevent one parent from feeling less bonded to him than the other.
+In the earliest days of Baby’s life, though, being a hands-on part of their feeding, sleeping, and bathing routines as much as possible is one of the biggest ways to bond with them.
+So if it’s possible for both parents to take some time off or to both go back to work part-time, this can allow for primary caregiving to be shared as much as possible in the earliest parts of Baby’s life, which can help to prevent one parent from feeling less bonded to them than the other.

-- Talk it out: You and your partner have probably discussed any insecurities you have about the details of your relationships with Baby starting a long time before he came along, but it’s only natural that both of your perspectives might shift a little bit as you’re starting to get to know Baby for real.
+- Talk it out: You and your partner have probably discussed any insecurities you have about the details of your relationships with Baby starting a long time before they came along, but it’s only natural that both of your perspectives might shift a little bit as you’re starting to get to know Baby for real.
 Even if it feels repetitive or uncomfortable to tell your partner you feel differently about something than you did before Baby was born, having some of the same conversations over again – about things like sharing baby care, parental titles, or the way you talk about how your family was formed in public – can be very helpful.
 If you have the chance, talking to other couples who conceived babies in the same way you did can also be a really great way to get perspective and advice.

 When Baby is in your arms